 Leave valuable belongings in the hotel safe, or at home!

-With endless trips to the beach, hours floating on an inflatable rubber ring in the swimming pool and time spent walking cobbled streets, you really do not need to take your fancy Rolex watch, nor expensive handbag, with you on your travels.
+With endless trips to the beach, hours floating on an inflatable rubber ring in the swimming pool and time spent walking cobbled streets, you really do not need to take your fancy Rolex watch, or expensive handbag, with you on your travels.
 Whilst you may feel a little lost without your money by your side, it’s one less thing to worry about.
-But, if you really must take it will you, keep your precious belongings in the hotel safe until you put them on.
+But, if you really must take it will you, keep your precious belongings in the hotel safe until you put them on?

 Be vigilant – at all times!

-It doesn’t matter whether you are travelling alone, with friends or family members, it is important to take note of your surroundings whether it is at home or abroad.
+It doesn’t matter whether you are travelling alone, with friends or with family members, it is important to take note of your surroundings whether it is at home or abroad.
 Being vigilant involves mentally taking note of the nearest escape routes wherever you may be, as well as being aware of standard security routines.
 Some may call you paranoid, but if the worst happens, you’ll know exactly where to go to remove yourself in the unlikely event of finding yourself in the middle of a catastrophe.
 If the worst does happen, head for the safest exit as quickly as possible and follow any instructions you are given.

-Taking out travel insurance is the best way to ensure you can receive 24 hour emergency medical assistance when you need it the most.
+Taking out travel insurance is the best way to ensure you can receive 24-hour emergency medical assistance when you need it the most.
 It doesn’t matter if you need to go to the hospital suddenly due to unexpected injury or illness since travel insurance covers hospital stays, surgery, and even emergency dental treatment!
 Plus, you’ll be reimbursed for any costs acquired as a result of fraudulent use, as well as if they are lost or stolen.

 Report anything suspicious